Why Workplace Analytics Platforms Will Be Your Most Impactful Investment

-4. Right-size your real estate footprint to your company needs
+4. Right-size your corporate real estate footprint to your company needs

-Maintaining corporate offices is expensive.
-Get more out of what you have.
+While building and creating corporate offices is expensive, maintaining corporate offices is also a huge business expense.
+A key way to improve the overall return is to get more out of what you have.
 The typical cost of office space in a major city is close to $12 per sqft.
 What if you could fit more employees in your existing real estate footprint without sacrificing workplace experience?